-- (n) In approving nonprofit organizations for off-site light duty return to work under (m) of this subsection (4), the department may contract with one or more established return-to-work employment agencies. - (5) An employer's experience rating shall not be affected by the employer's request for or receipt of wage subsidies. - (6) The department shall create a Washington stay-at-work account which shall be funded by assessments of employers insured through the state fund for the costs of the payments authorized by subsection (4) of this section and for the cost of creating a reserve for anticipated liabilities.
-Employers may collect up to one-half the fund assessment from workers. - (7) No worker shall receive compensation for or during the day on which injury was received or the three days following the same, unless his or her disability shall continue for a period of fourteen consecutive calendar days from date of injury: PROVIDED, That attempts to return to work in the first ((fourteen)) 14 days following the injury shall not serve to break the continuity of the period of disability if the disability continues fourteen days after the injury occurs. - (8) Should a worker suffer a temporary total disability and should his or her employer at the time of the injury continue to pay him or her the wages which he or she was earning at the time of such injury, such injured worker shall not receive any payment provided in subsection (1) of this section during the period his or her employer shall so pay such wages: PROVIDED, That holiday pay, vacation pay, sick leave, or other similar benefits shall not be deemed to be payments by the employer for the purposes of this subsection. - 32 (9) In no event shall the monthly payments provided in this 33 section: - 34 (a) Exceed the applicable percentage of the average monthly wage 35 in the state as computed under the provisions of RCW 51.08.018 as 36 follows:
+- (j) Once the worker returns to work under the terms of this subsection (4), he or she shall not be assigned by the employer to work other than the available work described without the worker's written consent, or without prior review and approval by the worker's physician or licensed advanced registered nurse practitioner.
+An employer who directs a claimant to perform work other than that approved by the attending physician and without the approval of the worker's physician or licensed advanced registered nurse practitioner shall not receive any wage subsidy or other reimbursements for such work. - (k) If the worker returns to work under this subsection (4), any employee health and welfare benefits that the worker was receiving at the time of injury shall continue or be resumed at the level provided at the time of injury.
+Such benefits shall not be continued or resumed if to do so is inconsistent with the terms of the benefit program, or with the terms of the collective bargaining agreement currently in force. - (1) In the event of any dispute as to the validity of the work offered or as to the worker's ability to perform the available work offered by the employer, the department shall make the final determination pursuant to an order that contains the notice required by RCW 51.52.060 and that is subject to appeal subject to RCW 51.52.050. - (5) An employer's experience rating shall not be affected by the employer's request for or receipt of wage subsidies. - (6) The department shall create a Washington stay-at-work account which shall be funded by assessments of employers insured through the state fund for the costs of the payments authorized by subsection (4) of this section and for the cost of creating a reserve for anticipated liabilities.
+Employers may collect up to one-half the fund assessment from workers. - (7) No worker shall receive compensation for or during the day on which injury was received or the three days following the same, unless his or her disability shall continue for a period of ((fourteen)) seven consecutive calendar days from date of injury: PROVIDED, That attempts to return to work in the first ((fourteen)) seven days following the injury shall not serve to break the continuity of the period of disability if the disability continues ((fourteen)) seven days after the injury occurs.

+- (8) Should a worker suffer a temporary total disability and should his or her employer at the time of the injury continue to pay him or her the wages which he or she was earning at the time of such injury, such injured worker shall not receive any payment provided in subsection (1) of this section during the period his or her employer shall so pay such wages: PROVIDED, That holiday pay, vacation pay, sick leave, or other similar benefits shall not be deemed to be payments by the employer for the purposes of this subsection. - 11 (9) In no event shall the monthly payments provided in this 12 section: - 13 (a) Exceed the applicable percentage of the average monthly wage 14 in the state as computed under the provisions of RCW 51.08.018 as 15 follows: